Vision-Language Memory for Spatial Reasoning: Introduction

-We evaluate \MethodName{} on multiple spatial reasoning and 3D understanding benchmarks, including VSI-Bench~\cite{yang2025thinking}, VSTI-Bench~\cite{fan2025vlm3r}, ScanQA~\cite{azuma2022scanqa}, and SQA3D~\cite{ma2022sqa3d}. \MethodName{} achieves superior performance among video-only models and surpasses open-sourced VLMs and spatial-enhanced models~\cite{bai2025qwen2,zhang2024llavavideo,wu2025spatialmllm,zheng2025vgllm,fan2025vlm3r}, advancing the frontier of visual-spatial intelligence.
-Our main contributions include: \begin{itemize} \item We introduce a vision-language model for spatial reasoning, integrating a semantic-geometric consistent representation with a persistent dual-memory, enabling coherent spatial reasoning from video. \MethodName{} achieves state-of-the-art performance on multiple benchmarks, including VSI-Bench, VSTI-Bench, ScanQA, and SQA3D. \item We develop a 3D-aware representation for spatial reasoning that resolves semantic-geometric misalignment by adaptively grounding visual features into 3D space and enforcing cross-view consistency to ensure coherent and consistent 3D understanding.
-We also design a dual-memory module that couples a sliding-window working memory with a fixed-capacity episodic memory, achieving persistent yet efficient long-horizon spatial reasoning. \end{itemize}
+We evaluate \MethodName{} on multiple spatial reasoning and 3D understanding benchmarks, including VSI-Bench~\cite{yang2025thinking}, VSTI-Bench~\cite{fan2025vlm3r}, ScanQA~\cite{azuma2022scanqa}, and SQA3D \cite{ma2022sqa3d}. \MethodName{} achieves superior performance among video-based models and surpasses open-source VLMs and spatial-enhanced models~\cite{bai2025qwen2,zhang2024llavavideo,wu2025spatialmllm,zheng2025vgllm,fan2025vlm3r}, advancing the frontier of visual-spatial intelligence.
+Our main contributions include: \begin{itemize}[topsep=0pt,itemsep=0pt,parsep=0pt] \item We introduce \MethodName{}, a vision-language model, integrating a semantic-geometric consistent representation with a persistent dual-memory, enabling spatial reasoning from video. \MethodName{} achieves state-of-the-art performance on multiple benchmarks, including VSI-Bench, VSTI-Bench, ScanQA, and SQA3D. \item We develop a 3D-aware representation for spatial reasoning that resolves semantic-geometric misalignment by grounding visual features into 3D space and enforcing cross-view consistency for coherent understanding.
+We also design a dual-memory module that couples a sliding-window working memory with a fixed-capacity episodic memory, achieving efficient spatial reasoning. \end{itemize}